A Primer on Security of Quantum Computing Hardware: Defense mechanisms

-In \cite{xu2023exploration}, it has been shown that power-based side-channel attacks have the potential to extract information about the control pulses used to operate quantum computers.
-As a countermeasure they propose incorporating RZ gate into the original circuits to create a logically equivalent new circuit.
+To defend against power-based side-channel attacks, the incorporation of RZ gate into the original circuits to create a logically equivalent new circuit has been proposed \cite{xu2023exploration}.
 In contrast to other basis gates that necessitate calibrated pulses, RZ gate can be implemented as a virtual gate via arbitrary wave generators (AWG).
 The advantage of implementing RZ gate virtually is that it is "perfect" since no actual pulses are required, which means it takes no time to execute.
 Therefore, RZ gate is undetectable in power-side channels of quantum devices designed to use it virtually.
-To impede the attacker's ability to reconstruct the original circuit from power traces, the original circuit can be modified by randomly substituting some gates with equivalent sequences that contain RZ gates.
-The attacker encounters difficulty in reconstructing the original circuit because they lack knowledge of the RZ gate's location and rotation angles.
+To impede the attacker's ability to reconstruct the original circuit from power traces, the modification of the original circuit by randomly substituting some gates with equivalent sequences that contain RZ gates has been suggested.
+The attacker encounters difficulty in reconstructing the original circuit because they lack knowledge of the RZ gate's location and rotation angle.
 This modification improves the circuit's security and protects against power-side channel attacks.

+In \cite{lu2024quantum}, it has been shown that execution time information can be exploited to infer details about the quantum circuits being run, potentially compromising the confidentiality of quantum algorithms and sensitive data.
+Several potential defense strategies have been suggested: 1) Introducing randomness in the compilation process to alter execution times.
+2) Implementing a spatial multi-programming system to optimize qubit usage and disrupt timing patterns.
+This approach divides the quantum processor into regions, running multiple circuits concurrently to obscure individual circuit timings.
+3) Modifying quantum circuits slightly to change their timing signatures.
+This includes adding redundant gates, reordering commutable gates, or using equivalent gate sequences to alter timing profiles without affecting functionality.
+4) Adding controlled noise to timers and enforcing privileged access to specific users.
+This combines introducing noise into timing measurements with restricting high-precision timing data access to authorized users only.